Upper West Side Employment Attorney | Upper West Side Business Litigation Attorney

-Employment laws in New York cover an array of conflicts and legal issues that come from employer-employee relationships.
-Companies are frequently accused of violating federal, New York, and New York City laws.
-The Law Offices of David S. Rich, LLC has extensive experience litigating on behalf of companies as well as individuals.
-Our Upper West Side employment attorney can help you with the following causes of action, and more:
+Employment laws in Manhattan covers an array of conflicts and legal issues from employer-employee relationships.
+Companies are frequently accused of violating federal, Manhattan State, and Manhattan laws.
+The Law Offices of David S. Rich, LLC has extensive experience litigating on behalf of companies and individuals.
+Our Upper West Side employment attorney can help you with the following causes of action and more:

 Breach of Employment Contract

 Contracts are agreements that both parties must adhere to.
-When a business forms a contract with an employee or independent contractor, that person must follow the terms of the agreement.
-If they do not, they are in violation of the contract.
+When a business forms a contract with an employee or independent contractor, that person must follow the terms of the deal.
+If they do not, they violate the contract.
 Your company may also be accused of breach of employment contract by an employee or other individual.
-If you find yourself in one of these situations, you need an Upper West Side employment attorney.
+If your business finds itself in one of these situations, you need an Upper West Side employment attorney.

-The Law Offices of David S. Rich, LLC can help you with an array of employment contracts, including the following:
+The Law Offices of David S. Rich, LLC can help your company with an array of employment contracts, including the following:

 - Executive contracts for employment